hrutikchaudhari05/hrutikchaudhari05/README.md

 😴 Debugging before my first cup of coffee?
 Risky.
 But once the ☕ kicks in, even runtime errors start apologizing.

-🚀 Whether it’s crafting mock interview platforms like **MockMate**, orchestrating LLM agents in **SmartHire**, or rewriting backend chaos into clean Spring Boot services — I thrive at the intersection of **AI 🤖 and Full Stack Development 🌐**.
+🚀 Whether it’s crafting mock interview platforms like **MockMate**, orchestrating LLM agents in **AutoHire**, or rewriting backend chaos into clean Spring Boot services — I thrive at the intersection of **AI 🤖 and Full Stack Development 🌐**.

 🛠️ My toolbox includes:
 - 🔧 Node.js, FastAPI, React